 - Veggie or fruit smoothies

-Chocolate-incredibly dark chocolate is a naturally sweet pleasure that you should feel good about since it includes more cocoa than other chocolate products.
+Dark chocolate is a naturally sweet pleasure you should feel good about since it includes more cocoa than other chocolate products.

-It has significant amounts of flavonoids in each serving, beneficial to your cardiovascular system.
+Each serving has significant amounts of flavonoids, which benefits your cardiovascular system.

 According to a 2017 research published in the Journal of the American Heart Association, consuming dark chocolate over time enhanced blood lipid profiles.